Games-by-Mason/ZCS/README.md

 # ZCS

-An entity component system written in Zig.
+An archetype based entity component system written in Zig.

 # Status

-Functional, but not yet performant.
-Check back soon.

-Components are currently stored as a struct of arrays.
-This is simple, and allows me to validate the interface and test suite.

-I'm currently migrating [2Pew](https://github.com/masonRemaley/2pew).
-If I'm still happy with the API when this is done, I'll replace the simple SoA backend with a memory layout that indexes on archetype.

-Indexing on archetype will allow iterating scenes with millions of entities, and skipping everything that doesn't match the given archetype query for free.
-Once this is implemented, I'll remove the "not yet performant" warning.
+ZCS is beta software.
+Once I've shipped a commercial game using ZCS, I'll start to stabilize the API and no longer consider it a beta.

 # Key Features